Bedbug bites: When bedbugs bite, you often see clusters of bites. Each cluster usually contains 3 to 5 bites that appear in a zigzag pattern.

 If you have a large number of bedbugs, you may see the bugs.
 Most people, however, only see signs of bedbugs.
 To look for signs of bedbugs, check the places that people sleep for the following:

-- Specks of blood on bedding, the mattress, or upholstered furniture such as couches and headboards: First, check blankets, sheets, and mattress pads.
-Next, check the mattress and box spring.
+- Specks of blood on bedding, mattresses, or upholstered furniture such as couches and headboards: Look carefully at your blankets, sheets, and mattress pads and then check the mattress and box spring.
 Are there specks of blood anywhere, especially near the seams?
+If so, there could be a bedbug infestation.
+You should also check for specks of blood on all upholstered furniture, including couches and headboards.

 - Exoskeletons: Bedbugs have an outer shell that they shed and leave behind.
 Do you see shell-like remains on the mattress, mattress pad, or beneath couch cushions?

-- Blackish specks: Do you see these on the bedding, the mattress, headboard, or beneath couch cushions?
-Blackish specks could be bedbug excrement.
+- Tiny, blackish specks: If you see blackish specks on the bedding, mattress, headboard, or beneath couch cushions, it could be bedbug excrement.

-- Eggs: The photo below shows a bedbug near eggs.
+- Eggs: After mating, female bedbugs lay white, oval egs in cracks and crevices.
+Keep in mind that these will be small, as a bedbug is only about the size of an apple seed.
+The photo below shows a bedbug near eggs.
 The photo was magnified so that you can see the bedbug and eggs.
-A bedbug is about the size of an apple seed.

 Bedbug with eggs: A bedbug is a tiny insect with broad, oval body.
 If it has recently eaten, it has a reddish-brown color.